And it certainly does.

 I recently had the rare opportunity to drive a 1,001 horsepower

+High-End HeritageBugatti has a historical pedigree like no other.
+Ettore Bugatti started building the cars at the beginning of the 20th century in the Alsace region of France.
+The company was very successful in early Grand Prix motor racing, winning the first-ever Monaco Grand Prix, and went on to chalk up thousands of victories in the next few decades.
 Fast-forward to 1998: Volkswagen purchased the rights to produce cars under the Bugatti marque, and in 2000 Volkswagen founded Bugatti Automobiles SAS and introduced the EB 16/4 Veyron, to be built at Bugatti's original historic factory in Molsheim.

 Life in the Fast LaneMy chance to drive this Bugatti (base price: $1,440,800) came recently, thanks to